 Access to high-quality STEM instruction is something students of ALL backgrounds deserve in North Carolina.
 Our modern graduates must be able to work in groups to flexibly solve problems - and if we want them to graduate with these skills we must start in kindergarten!

-A K-5 Initiative with 6-12+ outcomes!
+A K-5 Collaborative with 6-12+ outcomes!